JonathanPerkins/licw-challenge/README.md

 ![example QSO entry](images/qso_entry.png)

-The special text string can be extended to support additional special bonus points, by adding an optional third section containing a comma seperated list of bonus conditions:
+The special text string may be extended to support additional special bonus points, by adding an optional third section containing a comma seperated list of bonus conditions:

 ```